Wangbiao2/R1-Track/README.md

 ## TODO
+- [x] Generate a more refined, large-scale, and diversified dataset based on existing tracking training data;
-- 1. Train the 7B model;
+- [ ] Train the 7B model;
-- 2. Support for multiple images;
+- [ ] Support for multi-image or video (i.e. temporal information modeling);
-- 3. Explore improved methods for generating cold-start data;
+- [ ] Explore improved methods for generating cold-start COT data;
-- 4. Supports evaluating other datasets.
+- [ ] Supports evaluating other tracking datasets.

-We will strive to elevate R1-Track to the `T1` level of trackers.
+We will strive to elevate R1-Track to the `T0` level of trackers.

 # Acknowledgement